andre-bergner/research/neuronal_net/timeshift_autoencoder/timeshift_autoencoder_notes.md

 For the sake of simplcity we compare oinly against a simple auto-regressive neural network that predicts one sample at a time.
 Reason: see main differences in the setup and not fency priors, regularizations, etc.

+* 2D case TAE is better in learning long term structure but fails with detailed distribution

 ## Application to different signals